-In three years at Wichita State he helped the Shockers go 77-24, winning two Missouri Valley Conference titles, with two MVC Tournament Championships and two NCAA Tournament Appearances.
-In three seasons the Shockers averaged 25 wins per season and boasted a 74.3 winning percentage tops in the conference over that three year period.
-During this stretch, the Shockers had four AVCA All-Americans, Four AVCA All-Midwest Region honorees, 11 All-MVC honorees and 11 Academic All-Conference honorees.
+The Shockers averaged 25 wins per season and boasted a 74.3 winning percentage, tops in the conference over that three year period.
+During that stretch, the Shockers had four AVCA All-Americans, Four AVCA All-Midwest Region honorees, 11 All-MVC honorees, and 11 Academic All-Conference honorees.

-Prior to Wichita State, he served as the Volunteer Assistant Coach at Stanford from 2010-2012.
-While at Stanford, he helped the Cardinal to three NCAA Tournaments and two Elite Eight appearances and two conference championships.
+Prior to Wichita State, he served as the volunteer assistant coach at Stanford from 2010-12.
+He helped the Cardinal to three NCAA Tournaments, two Elite Eight appearances, and two conference championships.
 He also coached five All-Americans, a Pac-12 Conference Player of the Year, and 11 All Pac-12 honorees.

 He served as camp director and owner of the Homestead Volleyball Camp from 2009-11, was a physical education teacher at Homestead High School from 2006-13, and boy's club volleyball coach for Central Coast Volleyball Club from 2005-10.

-Matt was the girl's varsity volleyball coach at Gunn High School in Palo Alto, Calif., from 2005-06 and the assistant coach for Club Yahoo 15's in San Jose in 2005.
-He was also the girl's varsity volleyball coach at Fremont High School in Sunnyvale, Calif., from 2002-04.
+Hoffman was the girl's varsity volleyball coach at Gunn High School in Palo Alto, California, from 2005-06 and the assistant coach for Club Yahoo 15's in San Jose in 2005.
+He was also the girl's varsity volleyball coach at Fremont High School in Sunnyvale, California, from 2002-04.